MicrosoftDocs/power-automate-docs/articles/gdpr-dsr-delete.md

 ## Delete approval history from Power Automate

- Approval data for Power Automate is stored within the current or previous version of Common Data Service.
+ Approval data for Power Automate is stored within the current or previous version of Microsoft Dataverse.
 Within an approval, personal information exists in the form of approval assignments and comments included in an approval response.
 Administrators can access that data by following these steps:

 1. Sign into [PowerApps](https://make.powerapps.com/).